 Audio description is a narration service provided at no additional charge to the patron that describes what the sighted person takes for granted - those images that a person who is blind or visually impaired formerly could only experience through the whispered asides from a sighted companion.
 Patrons are issued with headsets and sit in the auditorium with the headphone in one ear, listening to the description alongside the show.
 Events also include an audio-described exhibition tour.

 A touch tour allows blind or low vision patrons the opportunity to get up close with elements of the production prior to a show.The content of touch tours varies according to the event, but most include the opportunity to be guided around and touch the set and props and meet some of the cast.
 This personal tactile interaction helps fill in the gaps for patrons who gain a sense and feel of the production.
 Meeting the actors gives them an idea of their characters, costumes and voices.

-New Zealand Sign Language (NZSL) interpreted performances
+New Zealand Sign Language (NZSL) Interpreted Events

+A Relaxed Performance is a special performance of a show designed to welcome those who will benefit from a more relaxed performance environment, including people with an Autism Spectrum Condition, sensory and communication disorders or a learning difficulty.
 This means that there will be a relaxed attitude to noise and movement during the performance.
 Some small changes are made to the light and sound effects and sometimes show content.
 There will also be a chill-out area available in the venue for patrons to go to during the show if needed.
 Patrons made to feel secure.
-A visual story on what to expect at the venue is supplied to patrons.
+A visual story on what to expect at the venue is supplied to patrons prior to the event.

-Pay What you Can performances
+Pay What You Can Performances

-In 2018, we're throwing open the doors to people who want to give the arts a go, even if they've not otherwise felt it possible, for personal or financial reasons.
+In 2020 we're throwing open the doors to people who want to give the arts a go, even if they've not otherwise felt it possible, for personal or financial reasons.
 Pay What You Can means, for selected shows, attendees can pay what’s available to them – from $0 to $whatever!